UK Roundabouts: 1 Rule and 5 Faults That Fail Tests

 The full approach routine is mirror, signal, position, speed, look.
 Start checking your mirrors at least 100 metres out.
 Decide which exit you want and signal accordingly.
 If you are taking the first exit (left), signal left on approach.
 If you are taking an exit straight ahead, no signal on approach is the standard rule, though some instructors teach a brief signal as you pass the exit before yours so following drivers know your intention.
 If you are turning right or going past 12 o clock, signal right on approach.

 Lane positioning follows the signal.
 Left exits and straight ahead from the left lane.
 Right exits from the right lane.
 Once on the roundabout, you change your signal to left as you pass the exit before the one you want, which lets the vehicle waiting at that exit know you are not coming off there.
-The Highway Code essentials guide covers the full set of approach rules in plain English.
+The Highway Code essentials guide covers the full set of approach rules in plain English, and the mirror, signal, manoeuvre routine is the underlying technique you apply on every approach.

 This is the part learners struggle with most, and it is the most common source of serious faults.
 The default discipline is: left lane for left and straight ahead, right lane for right turns and full circles.
 But many UK roundabouts override this default with painted lane arrows on the road surface and overhead signage.
 When markings exist, they take priority over the default rules.
 Read them on approach, decide your lane, and commit early.
 Switching lanes mid-roundabout is a near-guaranteed fault.